 The Kamativi tailings lithium project is located outside the village of Kamativi in Matabeleland

 North Province, Zimbabwe.
-The project, which is identified as a 26.32-million-tonne tailings deposit with an
+The project is identified as a 26.32-million-tonne tailings deposit with an

 indicated resource grade of 0.58 per cent Li2O (lithium oxide), with spodumene being the dominant mineralization.
 The tailings